Extreme depolarization for any spin: depolarization dynamics

+with $d_{LM}^\pm$ defined in Eq.~\eqref{dpm} and $\rho_{LM}$ the state multipoles of $\rho$.
+Hence, the conclusion that $\left[\mathcal{U}(\rho),\mathcal{D}(\rho)\right] = 0$ for any $\rho$ and $\omega\ne 0$ only if $\gamma_x=\gamma_y$.
+Physically, this can be understood by observing that the unitary evolution induces a precession of the spin around the $z$-axis and that the dissipative evolution is invariant under a rotation around the $z$-axis only when $\gamma_x=\gamma_y$.
+For this reason, we will concentrate from Sec.~\ref{sec:statstate} on the case $\gamma_x=\gamma_y\equiv \gamma_{\perp z}$.
+For isotropic depolarization, we have that $\mathcal{U}$ commutes with $\mathcal{D}$ even in the more general case of a Hamiltonian of the form $H=\hbar\omega_x J_x+\hbar\omega_y J_y+\hbar\omega_z J_z$.
+When Hamiltonian evolution and dissipative evolution commute, the former has no impact on how the purity and entanglement of a state evolve with time, because the unitary evolution with a linear Hamiltonian in the spin operators itself induces a rotation (or local symmetric unitary transformation) which preserves the purity and entanglement.

-From now on, we will adopt the view of a spin state as a multiqubit symmetric state, so that $J_{\alpha}=\tfrac{1}{2}\sum_{i=1}^{N}\sigma_{\alpha}^{(i)}$ are now collective spin operators with $\sigma_{\alpha}^{(i)}$ the Pauli operators $\sigma_{\alpha}$ for spin $i$, and the dynamics corresponds to the collective decoherence of $N=2j$ qubits, initially in a pure symmetric state.
+In the rest of this work, we will adopt the view of a spin state as a multiqubit symmetric state, so that $J_{\alpha}=\tfrac{1}{2}\sum_{i=1}^{N}\sigma_{\alpha}^{(i)}$ are now collective spin operators with $\sigma_{\alpha}^{(i)}$ the Pauli operators $\sigma_{\alpha}$ for qubit $i$, and the dynamics corresponds to the collective decoherence of $N=2j$ qubits, initially in a pure symmetric state.
 The master equation (\ref{MEq}) preserves the permutation symmetry of the initial state, so that we are in fact dealing with an irreducible representation of dimension $N+1$ of the collective spin operators.